-iii.
-Measurement

-· Financial instruments at fair value through profit or loss
+- iii.
+Measurement - Financial instruments at fair value through profit or loss

-At initial recognition, the Fund measures a financial asset and a financial liability at their fair value.
+At initial recognition, the Fund measures financial asset and a financial liability at its fair value.
 Transaction costs of financial assets and liabilities carried at fair value through profit or loss are expensed in the statement of comprehensive income.